Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

        If this column is not provided, then frequency counts of the labels from the group column(s) are used.
   - @c "group-1": the inner-ring grouping column (or only, if @c "group-2" isn't used).
   - @c "group-2": the outer-ring grouping column (this is optional).
-- @c "label-placement": string specifying where to align the outer labels.\nThe options are:
+- @c "label-placement": a string specifying where to align the outer labels.\nThe options are:
   - @c "flush"
   - @c "next-to-parent"
+- @c "inner-pie-midpoint-label-display": a string specifying what to display on the labels in the middle of the pie slices (within the inner pie).\nAvailable options are:
+  - @c "value"
+  - @c "percentage"
+  - @c "value-and-percentage"
+  - @c "no-display"
+- @c "outer-pie-midpoint-label-display": a string specifying what to display on the labels in the middle of the pie slices (within the outer pie, or pie if only one grouping variable is in use).\nAvailable options are:
+  - @c "value"
+  - @c "percentage"
+  - @c "value-and-percentage"
+  - @c "no-display"
 - @c "donut-hole": donut hole properties, which include:
   - @c "proportion": a value between @c 0.0 and @c 0.95, specifying how much of the pie the hole should consume.
   - @c "label": the ["label"](#line-plot-properties) shown in the middle of the hole.\n